Param302/100DaysOfCode-Python/Day-2/readme.md

 4. Data analysis project on *Mean-Variance-Standard Deviation Calculator*

 ### Conclusion:
 Today I learnt how to add, modify and sort the data in pandas.
-Also did a Data analysis project on "Mean-Variance-Standard Deviation Calculator" from FreeCodeCamp but haven't started mathematics.
+Also did a Data analysis project on "Mean-Variance-Standard Deviation Calculator" from FreeCodeCamp but didn't started mathematics.